Weardale Way Section 6 (White Kirkley to Wolsingham)

 Introduction

 Section 6 of the Weardale Way starts from White Kirkley Farm, White Kirkley near Frosterley and finishes at the railway station in Wolsingham.
 The route from the hamlet of White Kirkley to the busy dales town of Wolsingham passes through a couple of working farms and involves a long and reasonably strenuous ascent onto the exposed escarpment of Sunnyside Edge.
-Not far away is the distinctive Weardale landmark of ‘Elephant Trees’ which is actually a small, isolated copse of wind-bent beech trees.
-The walk along the escarpment, on the edge of a grouse moor, offers superb views up and down the dale, with the last few kilometres to the station being almost entirely downhill.
+Not far away is the distinctive Weardale landmark of ‘Elephant Trees’, actually a compact, isolated copse of wind-bent beech trees.
+The escarpment, on the edge of a grouse moor, offers superb views up and down the dale while the last few kilometres to the station are almost entirely downhill.

 Stats at a Glance